thewca/wca-regulations/wca-regulations.md

 - A5) During the solve:
     - A5a) While inspecting or solving the puzzle, the competitor must not communicate with anyone other than the judge or the WCA Delegate.
 Penalty: disqualification of the attempt (DNF).
     - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface (also see [Regulation 2i](regulations:regulation:2i)).
 Penalty: disqualification of the attempt (DNF).
+    - A5c) The competitor may hold the puzzle against the surface to help operate the puzzle (see [Regulation 7f1d](regulations:regulation:7f1d)).
 - A6) Stopping the solve:
     - A6a) The competitor releases the puzzle before stopping the solve, and stops the solve by stopping the timer.
 If a stopwatch is in use, the judge stops the stopwatch as soon as the competitor does this.
         - A6a1) When using a stopwatch as the only timer, the competitor stops the solve by releasing the puzzle and notifying the judge that they have stopped the solve.
 The judge stops the stopwatch as soon as the competitor does this.